Obama plans new team to get tough on China trade

 "Direct negotiation with China is the best first approach to dealing with commercial problems American companies have with China.
 But we also can use other sound legal tools - such as anti-dumping investigations and WTO cases," said John Frisbie, president of the U.S.-China Business Council.

-Another group that represents both labor and domestic manufacturers that compete with China also welcomed the initiative, but urged lawmakers to go further.
+Another group that represents both labour and domestic manufacturers that compete with China also welcomed the initiative, but urged lawmakers to go further.

 Congress should pass "a bipartisan bill to stop China's currency manipulation," said Scott Paul, president of the Alliance for American Manufacturing.